 Like pumpkins, if you have a compost bin and put Zucchini seeds in you will usually get self sown varieties, however germination from seed is fairly easy as well.

-- We sow seeds in individual ‘jiffy pots’, indoors in September.
+- We sow seeds in individual ‘jiffy pots’, indoors in early to mid spring.

 - Seeds are planted at around 3cm deep and will germinate in 14 days.